Frequently Asked Questions

 Q: What is the difference between the different Jones models?

-So you can get a Jones Diamond frame design in either Plus geometry or 29 geometry, and they’re very different, but you can get a Spaceframe or a Diamond frame in 29 geometry, and they are very similar in terms of handling, clearances, and components that they use.
+So you can get a Jones Diamond frame design in either Plus LWB geometry or Plus SWB geometry, and they’re very different, but you can get a Spaceframe or a Diamond frame in Plus SWB geometry, and they are very similar in terms of handling, clearances, and components that they use.
 The Spaceframe and Diamond designs differ significantly in terms of standover, framepack capacity/fit, looks, and to a lesser degree in terms of weight and vertical compliance.
 The differences between titanium and steel are mostly weight, but there is a very noticeable vertical compliance in the titanium Spaceframe, while on the steel version this compliance is slightly less pronounced.
 On the Diamond frame designs titanium saves weight, but the vertical compliance is less noticeable.

 Q: Will the Jones Truss fork work on my Surly Ogre (or other non-Jones frame)?